jordanamorais/sublime-config/README.md

     width: 1
 ```

-*:pushpin: (TO DO: Remember to "do the right way", creating the `scss-lint.yml` in the current working directory later)*
+*:pushpin: (TO DO: Remember to "do the right way", creating the `scss-lint.yml` into the current working directory later)*

 ## Key Bindings ##